MDP-based Energy-aware Task Scheduling for Battery-less IoT: Problem Formulation

 where $\mathds{1}\{.\}$ denotes the indicator function and $\epsilon$ is the maximum tolerable risk threshold.

 Let $v_{k,0}$ denotes the capacitor voltage at the beginning of the $k$-th main interval, then using $\xi_{k-1}^{(i)}$ we can write $v_{k,0}$ in the recursive form shown in \eqref{eq:v_zero}.
 Note that once the final possible task has been executed, the device will remain in sleep mode for the remainder of the interval.
-For the first case in \eqref{eq:v_zero}, if neither the sensing task nor the transmitting task is executed during the previous main interval, the device remains in sleep mode throughout that interval.
-For the second case in \eqref{eq:v_zero}, if only the sensing task is executed, then the device enters sleep mode once the task is completed and stays in that mode until the end of the interval (i.e., from $z_{k-1}^{(s)}$ to the $(M-1)$-th time unit).
-Likewise, if the transmitting task is executed, as in the third case in \eqref{eq:v_zero}, the device transitions to sleep mode immediately after completing the task and remains in that state for the remainder of the interval.
+The first case in \eqref{eq:v_zero} represents the scenario where no task is executed during the previous main interval, and the device remains in sleep mode throughout that interval.
+For the second case in \eqref{eq:v_zero}, if only sensing is executed, then the device enters sleep mode once the task is completed and stays in that mode until the end of the interval (i.e., from $z_{k-1}^{(s)}$ to the $M$-th time unit).
+Similarly, in the third case, the device enters sleep mode after completing the computing task.
+Likewise, if the transmitting task is executed, as in the fourth case in \eqref{eq:v_zero}, the device transitions to sleep mode immediately after completing the task and remains in that state for the remainder of the interval.

 The voltage at time unit $z_k^{(s)}$ depends on $v_{k,0}$ as